QualiBreath - Sternum and Thorax Support

 QualiBreath can be used with the following accessories:

-AxillaPads: The AxillaPads are soft, comfortable cotton pads which will help patients to protect the product from excessive underarm sweating.
-Simple to attach on the binder.
-They also provide additional padding under the armpits.
+AxillaPads: The AxillaPads are soft, comfortable cotton pads which adds comfort under the armpits and will help patients to protect the product from excessive underarm sweating.
+Simple to attach and fold over the upper border of the binder.

 QualiPad: A postoperative wound protection pad to use in the car after cardiac surgery.
 It protects the wound or trauma area from the seat belt in the car after hospital discharge.
 It's easy to apply to the seat belt and patients can leave it on - no need to remember to bring it.
 Made of a comfortable, soft material it maintains the safety of the seat belt with the softness of a pillow.